Joint Optimization of Multi-agent Memory System: Details of Experimental Settings

 \subsection{Detailed Baselines}

 Here, we detailed our baseline methods, including methods without memory, prompt-based memory systems, and RL-optimized memory systems.

 \textbf{Methods without memory:} \begin{itemize}[leftmargin=*] \item Base denotes the direct injection of raw conversational data as input to large language models (LLMs) for query answering tasks.
 Specifically, when the length of the input conversation exceeds the context window constraint, the input is truncated at the context window limit. \item RAG \cite{RAG} answers queries by retrieving raw conversational history via embedding-based similarity matching.
 The embedding model employed is all-MiniLM-L6-v2, and ultra-long input contexts are uniformly partitioned into fixed-length segments, each consisting of 2,048 tokens. \end{itemize} \textbf{Prompt-based memory systems} \begin{itemize}[leftmargin=*] \item A-Mem \cite{xu2025amem} instantiates a memory system through multiple agents with dedicated prompts, including the memory retrieval construction, precursor memory evolution, and retrieval agents; \item CAM \cite{li2025cam} builds a hierarchical memory system via multiple agents, where dedicated agents undertake node construction (via ego-centric disentanglement and node replication) and information aggregation (for hierarchical abstraction).
-We implement it on the PersonaMem benchmark.
+We implement it on the PersonaMem benchmark. \item MemoryBank \cite{memorybank} construct a human-like memory for LLMs that uses a forgetting curve to remember and forget information over time.
+Similarly, we implement it on the PersonaMem benchmark. \item SeCom \cite{secom} designs a modular memory system for long-horizon conversational agents, where dedicated components handle memory construction and retrieval using prompt-based multi-agent. \item Mem0 \cite{Mem0} instantiates a multi-agent memory system that maintains fine-grained and coarse-grained user memories, performing extraction and retrieval with specialized prompts.